 Driving interoperability and integration by connecting datasets to gain insights within their supply chain.

-Exploring the use of AI to improve business operations or supply chain efficiency.
+Exploring the use of artificial intelligence to improve business operations or supply chain efficiency.

 Exploring the use of verifiable credentials to deliver whole-of-life credentials through the supply chain to determine market demands and drivers.